fortrabbit/docs/README.md

 navigation: true     # lists this page with navigation
 sidebar: craft       # shows meta data with
 nextNav: true        # will show
-structureNav: true   # shows other pages in this folder
 ---
 ```